anonymous-laborpool/Labor_pool_replication/README.md

-# This is the replication package for the labor pool paper submission
+# This is the replication package for the paper submission

 Files: